-If DPS Staff determines that a significant threat exists such that protection of the public or the environment at a particular location requiring the immediate implementation of specific measures, the DPS Staff may, in

-Segment 8 Page 150 the absence of the Environmental Inspector and the Construction Inspector, or in the presence of such personnel who, after consultation with the DPS Staff, refuse to take appropriate action, direct the Certificate Holders or their Contractors to implement the corrective measures identified in the approved EM&CP.
+If DPS Staff determines that a significant threat exists such that protection of the public or the environment at a particular location requires the immediate implementation of specific measures, the DPS Staff may, in the absence of the Environmental Inspector and the Construction Inspector, (or in the presence of such personnel who, after consultation with the DPS Staff, refuse to take appropriate action), direct the Contractors to implement the corrective measures identified in the approved EM&CP.
 The field crews will comply with the DPS Staff's directive immediately.
 DPS Staff will immediately thereafter inform the Certificate Holders' Construction Inspector and/or Environmental Inspector of the action taken.

-DPS Staff or the Environmental Inspector will promptly notify the appropriate NYSDEC representative of any activity that is a significant environmental threat to a state-regulated wetland or its regulated adjacent area, a protected stream or other waterbody, an RTE species, or a state- or federally- identified hazardous waste site or that may become a violation of the Certificate Conditions, WQC, or any other terms of any relevant permits or jurisdictional agencies.
-If any NYSDEC field representatives observe any activities that violate or may violate either the Certificate Conditions or the ECL, the representative will notify the DPS Staff and the Environmental Inspector.
-NYSDEC field representatives and APA representatives (where applicable) will consult with the Environmental Inspector in assessing site conditions and determining whether a recommendation should be made to DPS staff to exercise its stop work authority or alternatively if the Certificate Holders should be directed to take action to minimize further impacts to streams and regulated wetlands as appropriate.
+DPS Staff or the Environmental Inspector will promptly notify the appropriate NYSDEC representative of any activity that is a significant environmental threat to a State-regulated wetland or its adjacent area, a protected stream or other waterbody, a TE species, or a State- or Federallyidentified hazardous waste site or that may become a violation of the CCs, WQC, or any other terms of any relevant permits or jurisdictional agencies.
+If any NYSDEC field representatives observe any activities that violate or may violate either the CCs or the ECL, the representative will notify the DPS Staff and the Certificate Holders' representative (Environmental Inspector).
+If the possible violation is concerning a wetland within the boundaries of Adirondack Park, the appropriate APA representative will be notified.
+NYSDEC field representatives and APA representatives (where applicable) will consult with the Environmental Inspector in assessing site conditions and determining whether a recommendation should be made to DPS staff to exercise its stop-work authority or alternatively if the Certificate Holders should be directed to take action to minimize further impacts to protected wetland and streams resources as appropriate.

-Any archaeological materials or human remains encountered in the field during construction will result in a stop work order until appropriate agencies can be consulted, and appropriate mitigation measures to be implemented.
-See Section 11.0 of this EM&CP for additional information related to the response to cultural resources encountered during construction.
+Any archeological materials or human remains encountered in the field during construction will result in a stop work order until appropriate agencies can be consulted, and appropriate mitigation measures be implemented.
+See Section 10.0 of the EM&CP for additional information related to the response to cultural resources encountered during construction.

-3.5 DECOMMISSIONING PLAN
+3.5 DECOMISSIONING PLAN

-The permanent Project components involved in Segment 8 are all buried infrastructure which is located within the railroad ROW.
-As such, the Certificate Holders do not contemplate removing these below-ground components in the event that the Project is de-energized at some future date (CC 162(k)).
-A limited portion of the permanent Project ROW for Segment 8 is located within agricultural areas (see Section 7.1).
-The depth of the cable within agricultural areas at this location will be a minimum of 4 feet deep in accordance with NYSDAM guidance.
-Any infrastructure installed zero to four feet below the surface will be removed as part of decommissioning.
-Given the anticipated depth of burial, the continued presence of buried infrastructure is not anticipated to pose a concern following de-energizing of the Project (CC 162k).
-Therefore, the decommissioning plan for Segment 8 will be to leave buried Project components in place (CC 162k).
-Any at-surface components (e.g., manhole, splice vault structures) within 4 feet of ground elevation would be removed and the area would be restored in accordance with the restoration requirements.
+The permanent Project components involved in Segment 1 and 2 are all buried infrastructure which is almost entirely located within the highway/road ROW.
+As such, the Certificate Holders do not contemplate removing these below-ground components in the event that the Project is deenergized at some future date (CC#162k).
+A minor portion of the permanent Facility ROW for Segment 1 is located within active agricultural fields as a result of an HDD at Lake Road (see Appendix E).
+The depth of the cable within agricultural area at this location will be a minimum of

+CHPE EM&CP Segment 1 & 2 Chapter 3-Environmental Personnel and Project Procedures Page 110 5 feet deep and is often in excess of 10 feet deep given the geotechnical conditions of the proposed HDD.
+Given the minor size and scale of proposed Facility, and the anticipated excessive depth of burial, the continued presence of buried infrastructure is not anticipated to pose a concern following de-energizing of the Project (CC#162k).
+Therefore, the decommissioning plan for this segment of the line will be to leave buried Project components in place (CC#162k).
+Any at surface components (e.g., manhole) would be removed and restored in accordance with the Certificate and restoration requirements for agricultural lands.

+CHPE EM&CP

+Chapter 3-Environmental Personnel and Project Procedures

+CASE 10-T-0139